superfletch42/Second_Website-Slay_the_spire/planning_template.md

 - All sources will be credited in footer or about page]

 Your sources:
+I'll get pictures from the game and edit them in paint.net to remove their background and make them transparent if needed.

 **If using others' content (images, text, etc.):**
 How will you credit them?

+I will leave credit in the footer to the game makers.

 ---